Kelechi-Okorie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 File 13-add.js returns the sum of 2 ints
 File 100-let_me_const.js - modifies a global variable
 File 101-call_me_moby.js - executes x times a function
 File 102-add_me_maybe.js - a function that increments and calls a function
+File 103-object_fct.js - adds a function to an object